 This page may contain affiliate links to outside products including the Amazon Associates program, from which I earn a commission on qualifying purchases.
 Read full disclosure policy here.

-Sweet, citrusy coconut macaroons dipped in dark chocolate for an everyday-is-a-special-day treat.
+Sweet, citrusy, orange coconut macaroons dipped in dark chocolate for an everyday-is-a-special-day treat.

 Since everyone else is posting chocolate coated everything for Valentine’s day, so I suppose I should get on the bandwagon.
 But because it’s me, it definitely isn’t going to be heart shaped!

 I did actually make these for H (and sent them just in time for Valentine’s day), who is off in the middle of nowhere for a couple months.
 Since he’s lacking my cooking (and worse, I’ve been lacking someone who will eat all my random creations), I’ve been sending a few packages of treats.
 He really enjoys macaroons so I came up with a variant with orange zest.